mypreview/woo-additional-terms/readme.txt

 * Verified compatibility with WooCommerce version 8.0.

 = 1.6.0 =
-* Added: Ability to define the status of the additional terms checkbox.
+* Added ability to define the status of the additional terms checkbox.
-* Added: Customization option to choose how the terms page is displayed (modal, embed, or new tab).
+* Added customization option to choose how the terms page is displayed (modal, embed, or new tab).
-* Added: Option to make the terms and conditions checkbox skippable.
+* Added new option to make the terms and conditions checkbox skippable.
-* Added: Recording the acceptance of the additional terms in the order notes.
+* Save the acceptance of the additional terms in the order notes.
-* Improved: Optimized the underlying code structure for better performance and maintainability.
+* Optimized the underlying code structure for better performance and maintainability.

 = 1.5.2 =
 * Compatibility with WordPress 6.2.